jasilva03/Spring-JMSTemplate-BasicExample/README.md

 1-
-This project needs an ActiveMQ docker to run: docker run -it --rm -p 8161:8161 -p 61616:61616 vromero/activemq-artemis
+This project needs an ActiveMQ docker container to run: docker run -it --rm -p 8161:8161 -p 61616:61616 vromero/activemq-artemis

 2-